TheovanKraay/cassandra-workshops/labs/java/labs/02-querying_with_cqlsh.md

-# Querying in Azure Cosmos DB
+# Querying in Azure Cosmos DB Cassandra API with hosted CQLSH

 Azure Cosmos DB Cassandra API accounts provide support for querying items using the Cassandra Query Language (CQL).
 In this lab, you will explore how to use these rich query capabilities directly through the Azure Portal.
 No separate tools or client side code are required.